ItsTanPI/PiGL.js/README.md

 ## Development
-- **Acknowledgment**: System architecture and engineering designed by Me(TanPi), with coding assistance from AI under proper reviewing and supervision.
+- **Acknowledgment**: System architecture and engineering designed by Me(TanPi), with coding & docs assistance from AI under proper reviewing and supervision.

 ## Installation